-All you need to know to plan a perfect Tuscany itinerary: where to base yourself in Tuscany, what to see and practical tips for a perfect trip
+All you need to know to plan a perfect Tuscany itinerary: best places in Tuscany, where to base yourself in Tuscany, practical tips for a perfect trip

 I have a special connection with Tuscany, a personal one, and I am a victim of the charm of this incredible area.

-Tuscany is where half of my family is from, the place that still affect the musical rhythm of my auntie’s accent, and the place I spent most of my childhood summers in.
+Tuscany is where half of my family is from, the place that still affects the musical rhythm of my auntie’s accent, and the place I spent most of my childhood summers in.

-I love it to much we even recently relocated to Florence with the kids for a summer and we spent several holidays in different parts of this region exploring its coast and countryside.
+I love it so much we even recently relocated to Florence with the kids for a summer and we spent several holidays in different parts of this region exploring its coast and countryside.

-I recommend a trip to Tuscany to everyone and in this guide, I will try and lay out all you need to know to plan a perfect Tuscany itinerary, no matter your party or time available.
+I recommend a trip to Tuscany to everyone and, in this guide, I will try and share all you need to know to plan a perfect Tuscany itinerary, no matter your party or time available.